Batch conversion

 How to batch convert HEIC files to JPG

-Batch conversion is useful when you have a folder of iPhone photos from an event, a product shoot, a shared album, or an iCloud export and need JPG copies together.
+If you have a whole folder of iPhone photos from an event, product shoot, shared album, or iCloud export, batch conversion is the least annoying way to get matching JPG copies in one go.

 Best workflow for multiple HEIC photos